JanDeDobbeleer/PS-GitHubPullRequest/README.md

 #### New-PullRequest -title 'Insert your title here'
 <img src="https://herebedragons.io/wp-content/uploads/2016/05/npr.png">

 Create a new pull request for the branch you are currently on.
 Requires a title as parameter.
 If no base branch is given, it will use the one defined in `$GitHubPullRequestSettings.BaseBranch`.
-You can override the selection of the current branch by providing the `-head` parameter followed by the branch name.
-Optionally, you can add a body by using `-body 'This is my body'`.
+Options:
+* `-base`: the branch you want to merge into (string)
+* `-head`: the branch you want to merge (string)
+* `-body`: additional content (string)
+* `-assignee`: GitHub username (string)

 #### Close-PullRequest
 <img src="https://herebedragons.io/wp-content/uploads/2016/05/cpr.png">